zarpafantasma/corpus_rythmos/IV- Narrative_Works/N1_ARCHITECT_PROTOCOL/N1_PROTOCOL_05_PILOT_AND_THE_ABYSS.md

 ### 8.3 The Fire That Forges

-The pilot must have "gone through their own fire" before entering the fire of the Aetherion:
+The pilot must have "gone through their own fire" before entering the flames of the Aetherion:

 > The Aetherion interface is not the place to process trauma.
 It is the place to **demonstrate** that processing is complete.